Add To My Travel Log

 Q: How does wellness play into F&B offerings at hotels?
 Is there anything operators can keep top of mind to appeal to this trend?
 How about sustainability in F&B?

-A: Although on vacation, our guests are now more active and a good percentage wants to see a healthier, lighter and fresher selection: locally grown fruits in plates or smoothies, market fresh juices, Chefs – Local Farmers connection mentioned on the menu, etc… When it comes to sustainability (or food security for us in Hawaii), we, in the food industry need to continue leading the movement by supporting our local farmers and ranchers, support sustainable fisheries and develop more relationships with educational ventures dedicated to ag development in our state.
+A: Although on vacation, guests are now more active and a good percentage wants to see a healthier, lighter and fresher selection: locally grown fruits in plates or smoothies, market fresh juices, Chefs – Local Farmers connection mentioned on the menu, etc… When it comes to sustainability (or food security for us in Hawaii), we, in the food industry need to continue leading the movement by supporting our local farmers and ranchers, support sustainable fisheries and develop more relationships with educational ventures dedicated to ag development in our state.